Loading...

 Civo was born when our small team first came together to create an OpenStack-based cloud for a shared hosting provider.
 Read their story here: https://www.civo.com/blog/kube100-so-far

-, launching the world’s first k3s-powered, managed Kubernetes service into beta.
+In 2019 we went all in and took Civo in a new direction, launching the world’s first k3s-powered, managed Kubernetes service into beta.

 As easy as can be, K3ai works perfectly on Civo.
 Here it is the simplest guide ever to run k3ai on Civo - three steps and your k3ai is ready!